 To know the accreditation status of your dream online university, visit their official website.
-You can also visit the country’s department of education because they have a list of the recognized regional, national and programmatic accrediting agencies.
-There are national or regional agencies whose duty is to evaluate universities to ensure they meet the required standards of education in that region or country.
+You can also visit the country’s Department of Education because they have a list of the recognized regional, national and programmatic accrediting agencies.
+There are national or regional agencies whose duty is to assess universities to ensure they meet the required standards of education in that region or country.
 In addition, individual programmes may also be accredited by an individual board.

 Select a degree level

-For you to select the degree level to pursue, you must know the level of education you have attained and your career goals.
-There are both bachelors and masters online programmes, together with online associate programmes.
+For you to select the degree level to pursue, you must know the level of education you have achieved and your career goals.
+There are both bachelor’s and master’s online programmes, together with online associate programmes.
 So, your goals will determine your degree level.